 At least that is what I thought.
 Little did I know later that day I would be gratefully wrong.
 The lesson that I may have learned from this day is that if I want to have a sure-fire way of getting something from Nintendo Day One it may be best to do so at the source.

 Because much to my surprise when I returned to the store after coming from the LEGO store to also retrieve the NINTENDO NES LEGO set (blog review of this build coming soon.), my wife and I came back to buy some other items (and new Joy-Cons since I was not going to get the OLED due to sell out) only to discover behind the cashier's counter was in fact over half a dozen more OLED units (both in white and color Joy-Cons).
-I was absolutely shocked at the sight of them thinking that they were just displays of the consoles.
+I was absolutely shocked at the sight of them thinking that they were just displays of consoles.
 I approached the cashier with my items and asked if he would humor me by telling me that they are in fact displays and not the real deals.
-The gentlemen clerk in fact said "No they are the real deal and if you want one, I can add that to your order.".....................WHAT?!!!!!
+The gentlemen clerk in fact said, "No they are the real deal and if you want one, I can add that to your order.".....................WHAT?!!!!!
 HOW COULD THERE BE ANY MORE UNITS LEFT AFTER ALL OF WHAT YOU (THE READER) JUST WITNESSED?!!!
-Well, compared to that of BEST BUY, TARGET, WALMART and GAMESTOP you will have a much better chance getting it from NINTENDO NY where they have possession of more units per sale than any of those other company that may only get a certain number at a time.
+Well, compared to BEST BUY, TARGET, WALMART and GAMESTOP you will have a much better chance of getting it from NINTENDO NY where they have possession of more units per sale than any of those other companies that may only get a certain number at a time.
 Consequently, I GOT MY OLED post haste!
 MISSION ACCOMPLISHED!
 ACHIEVEMENT UNLOCKED: DAY ONE CONSOLE BUY.
 And on top of that I never had to stand in that extensive line.
 What are the odds?
 Something I don't think I ever done before in all the years of buying game consoles.
-This added on to the outstanding week of events involving New York Comic-Con.
+This added on to the outstanding week of events involving the New York Comic-Con.
 This day couldn't have gone any better.